 This is beyond listening to others.
 Be with them — really be with them.
-Empathy does not equal sympathy.
-You don’t need to agree with them.
+Empathy does not equal sympathy; you don’t need to agree with them.
 And often, you should not agree with them.
-Remember, you can see their errors easier, not because you are smarter, but because you are outside their emotional maelstrom.
+Remember, you can see their errors not because you are smarter, but because you are outside their emotional maelstrom.

 However, do not judge them.
 Do not offer a solution.
 Do nothing.

-If you are a young guy, I know you don’t get why this works .
-Fortunately, for it to work, you don’t need to grasp its underlying psychological and spiritual mechanisms for it to work.
+Compared to women, if you are a man, you rarely get why this works .
+Fortunately, you don’t need to grasp the underlying psychological and spiritual mechanisms for it to work.
 Just be there.

 2. Limit your emotional energy allowance to others.

-When you practise a heartfelt empathy, you may feel spent.
+When you practise genuine empathy, you may feel spent.
 Imagine your emotional energy like fuel.
 You burn that fuel every time you ‘be there’ for someone .

 Limiting your emotional allowance to others also prevents you from rewarding negative patterns.

-For example, in every conversation, your best friend keeps absorbing your energy away, telling you all the annoying and unfair things about her day.
+For example, if in every conversation, your best friend keeps absorbing your energy away, pouring on you all the annoying things she finds about her day.

 Here’s what you do.
-At times, you practice the first principle, you ‘do nothing, but be everything’.
-At other times, you assert changes to the conversational mood.
+At times, you practice the first principle: ‘do nothing, and be everything’.
+At other times, you assert a different colour to the conversational mood.
 Point out things that we all take for granted, things that you are grateful about.

-They may not welcome that change (you can see it on their face).
+They may not welcome that change (you can see it on their faces).
 Their ego, just like yours, craves attention towards its negativity.
 It wants to be rewarded with your unquestionable nodding head.